-Messenger RNA or mRNA is a type of RNA that is formed by transcription of DNA.
-It is single-stranded and sends signals from DNA to the ribosomes to synthesize proteins.
-This is why it is known as messenger RNA.
+Messenger RNA or mRNA is a type of RNA that is formed by transcription of DNA and encodes a protein.

-- mRNA is formed from one strand of DNA by a process known as transcription.
+• Messenger RNA or mRNA is formed from a DNA sequence in a process known as transcription.

 • mRNA is complementary to the template strand of DNA it is copied from, except the RNA-specific nucleotide uracil replaces thymine.
 The mRNA sequence is exactly the same as the non-template strand of DNA

 • mRNA is used by ribosomes in the cytoplasm to synthesize a polypeptide chain (protein).

 Messenger RNA (mRNA): An RNA molecule that is copied from a DNA sequence during transcription and is used to create a protein during translation.

 Transcription: The process of converting a specific sequence of DNA into a new RNA molecule.